Best image sizes for websites in 2026

 Here are some of the image SEO and performance optimization tips:

-Image sizes depend on your website design.
-For example, particular sizes may be recommended for WordPress, Shopify, Wix, Squarespace, and other CMS themes, while custom-designed sites may have other recommendations.
+Image sizes depend on your website design and the platform you’re using.
+For example, particular sizes may be recommended for WordPress, Shopify, Wix, Squarespace, and other platform themes, while custom-designed sites may have other recommendations.

 While finding the image dimensions for a website can seem daunting, here are some tips to help you find the image sizes for standard website platforms: